William Woodford: Death and legacy

 The British sent their prisoner William Woodford to New York City, where he died of disease, on board a British prison ship, on November 13, 1780.
-Woodford was buried with military honors at Trinity Church, New York.
+Woodford was buried with military honors at Trinity Church in Manhattan.

 In the 1787 Virginia tax census, either his estate or his very young grandson, also William Woodford (1787-1831), was taxed for two horses, and his widow Mary Woodford was taxed for 10 adult and 15 younger slaves, as well as six horses, 19 cattle and a 4-wheeled chariot.
 Their son John Woodford would serve in the Virginia House of Delegates beginning in 1802.

 Two counties in the United States were named in his honor: Woodford County, Illinois, and Woodford County, Kentucky.